diggahdee/diggahdee.github.io/_drafts/blog-deep-dives/1-corinthians-13-4-love-is.md

 **My Thoughts:**

 **SCRIPTURE IN CONTEXT (It's better in context):**
-Paul appears to be addressing a collection of issues, questions and/or concerns of the church in Corinth.
-Paul appears to shift to the topic that contains the verse with 1 Corinthian 12, it begin...
+Paul appears to be addressing a list of topics (challenges of the church in Corinth) one after another.
+He appears to switch topic starting in 1 Corinthian 12, where he shifts from “the Lord’s supper" to "spiritual gifts".
+Ending this topic around 1 Corinthian 14:4.
+Let's dig in...

 ### 1 Corinthians 12:1-3
 > **1 Corinthians 12:1-3 ESV**